Links and Product Recalls

 UK Association of Fire Investigators

-UK Electrical Safety Council (ESC)
+UK Electrical Safety First

-UK Electrical Safety Council product checker contains the details of electrical products that have been recalled since 2007.
+UK Electrical Safety First product checker contains the details of electrical products that have been recalled since 2007.
 If you have searched for a product that you own and it is not listed, this means that it has not been recalled and should be safe to use.
 However, if you do have concerns about its safety, contact the retailer or manufacturer to alert them to a potential problem.

-UK Product Safety Recalls
+UK Government Product Recall

 UK Royal Society for the Prevention of Accidents